-Stanley Tuhrim, MD is the Director of the Division of Vascular Neurology and Vice Chair for Clinical Affairs in the Department of Neurology.
-He is Professor of Neurology, and Geriatrics and Palliative Medicine in the Icahn School of Medicine at Mount Sinai.
-He is also the Director of the Mount Sinai Stroke Center, which is recognized as a comprehensive stroke center by the Joint Commission.
+Stanley Tuhrim, MD is Emeritus Professor of Neurology, and Geriatrics and Palliative Medicine in the Icahn School of Medicine at Mount Sinai.
+He is also the former Director of the Mount Sinai Stroke Center, which is recognized as a comprehensive stroke center by the Joint Commission.

 Dr. Tuhrim’s research interests include computer-assisted medical decision-making and disease management, stroke epidemiology, and clinical trials.
 He was the principal investigator of the Minorities Risk Factors and Stroke Study (MRFASS) which identified and compared risk factors for stroke and recurrent stroke among African-Americans, Latinos, and non-Latino whites.
 In cooperation with Mount Sinai’s Department of Health Policy, Dr. Tuhrim led a project to determine the extent of underuse of proven stroke prevention therapies and implement and test an intervention to remedy this.
-He has been a participant in multiple acute ischemic stroke and intracerebral hemorrhage trials, and is one of the principal investigators in the NYC Collaborative Regional Coordinating Center funded by NIH in an effort to expedite the development of effective interventions for all phases of stroke and stroke recovery.
+He has been a participant in multiple acute ischemic stroke and intracerebral hemorrhage trials.

 Neurology, American Board of Psychiatry and Neurology